 When personal data is hosted or processed outside of the European Economic Area by Xero, GDPR requires that it remains protected by appropriate safeguards in line with EU law.
 There are a few ways that Xero achieves this.

 First, some of our EU customers' data is processed in New Zealand (where our Headquarters are located).
 New Zealand is recognised by the EU as an 'adequate' country (i.e. safe country) to receive and process EU personal data, pursuant to European Commission Decision 2013/65/EU.

-When we process EU customer data in other territories, like the United States of America or Australia, we ensure "appropriate safeguards" are in place that are prescribed by GDPR – i.e., by entering into the European Commission’s Standard Contractual Clauses with the entity the data is transferred to, or by ensuring the entity is Privacy Shield certified (for transfers to US based entities).
+When we process EU customer data in other territories, like the United States of America or Australia, we ensure "appropriate safeguards" are in place that are prescribed by GDPR – i.e., by entering into the European Commission’s Standard Contractual Clauses with the entity the data is transferred to.

 Protecting our customers' data is fundamental to everything we do.
 To better understand our security practices, you can refer to our Security Pages: